viscenter/multispectral-toolkit/README.md

 **Latest Updates**

+* 12.7.2012 - Added To-Do list.
+File reorganization in anticipation of future changes.
+* 12.5.2012 - Update to Copyrighter to work with either single volumes or collections of volumes.
 * 12.4.2012 - Added Copyrighter to toolkit.
 Added some ID UI to all scripts.
 * 12.3.2012 - Initial commit.
 First versions of despot and spectralize.
 Subtree merge with csparker247/flatfield.
 All flatfield development moving to this project.